Talk to a Fyle Specialist

 As a decision-maker, it's your job to determine how you want to provide reimbursements for mileage and other business expenses.
 Many business owners choose to pay mileage reimbursement with an employee's regular wages.
 This helps keep all the records in one place and provides employees a detailed pay stub for record-keeping.

 Others prefer to keep these two financial records separate and opt to pay using direct deposit or an independent cheque.
-Whichever method you choose, you should ideally compensate employees within two weeks of them submitting their mileage report to avoid confusion or discrepancies.
+Whichever method you choose, you should ideally compensate employees within two weeks of them submitting their mileage logs to avoid confusion or discrepancies.

 Benefits of Offering Mileage Reimbursement